CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 - On the local filesystem of netq-ts.

-   **After** you start the simulation with `vagrant up`, copy the bootstrap and installation tarballs onto netq-ts (with SCP or `vagrant scp`).
+   **After** you start the simulation with `vagrant up`, copy the bootstrap and installation tarballs onto netq-ts (with `scp` or `vagrant scp`).

 - On a remote HTTP server reachable by netq-ts.

    Place the bootstrap and installation tarballs onto an HTTP server.
-An HTTP url is provided during the bootstrap and installation procedures.
+An HTTP URL is provided during the bootstrap and installation procedures.

    You must decide whether to stage the installation tarball files directly onto the server for installation, or host them on a remote HTTP server that netq-ts can reach.